bruceravel/synchrotron_pop_up_book/materials.md

    [Rite in The Rain #6511 Duracopy Paper](http://www.amazon.com/gp/product/B002XR05G2/).
    This was used to print all papercraft components as well as the backing for the interior pages.
-The link is to a pack of 25 sheets, appropriate for a couple copies of the book.
+The link is to a pack of 25 sheets, appropriate for a single copy of the book.
 It also comes in packages of 100.

  * Carboard used to back the pages of the book: